logzio/logzio-k8s/README.md

 kubectl get nodes -o json | jq ".items[]|{name:.metadata.name, taints:.spec.taints}"
 ```

+## Troubleshooting

+See the [troubleshooting document](https://github.com/logzio/logzio-k8s/blob/master/troubleshooting.md) if you encounter error while running this integration.

 ## Disabling systemd input

 To suppress Fluentd system messages, set the `FLUENTD_SYSTEMD_CONF` environment variable to `disable` in your Kubernetes environment.

 ### Disable prometheus input plugins

 By default, latest images launch `prometheus` plugins to monitor fluentd.
 You can disable prometheus input plugin by setting `disable` to `FLUENTD_PROMETHEUS_CONF` environment variable in your kubernetes configuration.